New York City’s independent running shop. The Brooklyn Running Company was founded in the fall of 2013. Locations in Park Slope and Williamsburg.

 Our expert staff is knowledgeable in shoe fitting and gait analysis with a focus on injury prevention.
-Come visit with us and share your stories.
-We’ll get you laced up properly and hitting the roads in no time at all!
+Come visit with us and share your running stories.
+We’ll get you laced up properly and hitting the roads, trails and tracks in no time at all.

 Matt’s product knowledge and ability to outfit a customer in the appropriate running or walking shoe is unsurpassed.
 When not at the Scranton Running Company, Matt can be found running the streets and trails of Scranton, starting and ending in his favorite place in the world: Minooka, PA.